flexcompute-readthedocs/Flow360Documentation/docs/source/examples/betDiskSteady_caseStudy.rst

 Here are some points to setup the case configuration file:

-1. :code:`freestream/Mach` is set to 0, because there is no freestream velocity in hovering mode.
+1. :code:`freestream/Mach` is set to 0, because freestream velocity is zero.
 2. :code:`freestream/MachRef` has to be a non-zero number because the above "Mach" is 0.
 This value could be arbirary theoretically, but we let it equal to the tip Mach number (0.69) for conveniece.
 3. Either :code:`freestream/Reynolds` or :code:`freestream/muRef` should be given to set a proper freestream viscosity.
 Both options are explained below: